Argentina's lower house votes to legalize abortion - RFI

 "I am a Catholic but I have to legislate for everyone," President Fernandez declared Thursday.
 "It is a very serious public health issue."

+"Abortion is legal in first-world countries and other developed countries that are very religious, such as Italy, Spain and Ireland," said health minister Gines Gonzalez Garcia.

+"Now we are moving forward in Argentina.
+If this were a masculine problem it would have been resolved a long time ago," said the minister.

-Health analysts estimate there are between 370,000 and 520,000 clandestine abortions annually in Argentina, according to government statistics.
+Health analysts estimate that between 370,000 and 520,000 clandestine abortions are performed annually in Argentina, according to government statistics.

 © 2020 AFP